hhelsper/Software-engineering-project1/README.md

 The second technical issue I had was when trying to display the movie poster.
 I kept thinking that the url I had to attatch the movie poster identifier from the json, the one ending in `.png`, was the original url I used to access the database.
 It was only after hours reviewing the TMDB's documentation for images that I saw an example url that was completely different from the database query url.
 I then copied the base of this url into my code and concatinated it with the movie poster identifier and bingo, the movie poster displayed just as it should have.

 The third technical issue was not realizing that HTML is a scripting language and not a specific coding language itself.
 I was under the impression that HTML was its own language like python or java and when I was googling how to write HTML code, I kept getting results that showed me javascript code.
 I assumed this can't be right!
 I had to call my dad after awhile, a seasoned software engineer and he explained to me that you can write lots of different types of coding languages embedded within an HTML document.
 Once I figured this out, I was able to better understand and implement logic in python within my `index.html` that displayed the movie info I needed to display, the way I wanted it displayed.

+Another huge issue for me was figuring out how to pass variables from one HTML document to another.
+I solved this problem through hours of Googling and was ultimately able to do it by utilizing very specific javascript code into my HTMLs.
+My professor even said when I asked him about this problem that it was a very unique problem that he had no idea how to solve, so I am very proud of myself for overcoming this issue.

+A smaller problem I encountered was how to approach making the similar movies clickable and for that to then post back movie Ids to my python code so the code could be recompiled and the page reloaded with the new main movie as the similar movie just clicked on.
+Again, I turned to Google and found my solution in utilizing a `button` in HTML in which I nested the poster images of the similar movies.

 ### Future Improvements